mhaack/mh-site/content/posts/2022-11-22-the-moving-spiders.md

 In Home Assistant I can turn on/off the automations using the virtual switches and control the motors directly.
 I can also set the motor speed and change the direction.

-{% image "/images/screenshot-homeassistant.png", "Home Assistant Screenshot" "x-small"%}
+{% image "/images/screenshot-homeassistant.png", "Home Assistant Screenshot", "x-small"%}

 A﻿s usual the [source](https://github.com/mhaack/home-assistant-config/blob/master/config/esphome/halloween-spiders.yaml) can be found in my GitHub repository: